nhsconnect/FHIR-ReasonableAdjustments-API/pages/explore/explore_list.md

 ## Reasonable Adjustments - List ##

-The List resource, profiled as CareConnect-RARecord-List-1, is used to identify Impairment Condition resources for a particular patient.
+The List resource, profiled as CareConnect-RARecord-List-1, is used to identify and group Impairment Condition resources for a particular patient.
+The List also carries the Provenance resources pertaining to the recorded Impairments.
 This maintains a pattern for referencing Condition resources established in GPConnect and Transfer of Care programmes.

 {% include custom/fhir.resourcegrid.html
 resourcename="CareConnect-RARecord-List-1"